Kutski

-Kutski (born John Walker on 4 February 1982) is a British radio DJ, from Chester, England.
+John Walker (born on 4 February 1982) known by his stage name, Kutski is a British radio DJ, from Chester, England.
 He presented various shows for BBC Radio 1, playing a variety of hard dance music, including breakbeat, electro, hard trance, hardcore and hardstyle.
 Kutski now produces and hosts a weekly podcast, "Keeping the Rave Alive", which plays music similar to that heard on his BBC Radio 1 shows.